Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 That means that with the Amex Gold Card, you’re getting an additional 2X points per dollar at restaurants worldwide, 3X points per dollar at US supermarkets (on the first $25,000 spent per year), and 1X point on airline purchases directly from the airline.

 Now, the Chase Sapphire Preferred comes out ahead on other travel purchases.
 The other area where the American Express Gold Card falls short is travel insurance.
 The Chase Sapphire Preferred offers trip delay, trip interruption and cancellation, and baggage delay insurance while the Amex Gold Card only offers baggage delay coverage.

 In addition to the Chase Sapphire Preferred, we also love to recommend the Chase Sapphire Reserve, especially to more serious travelers.
 The Chase Sapphire Reserve comes with a higher annual fee compared to the Amex Gold but the amazing perks make it well worth it for just about any travel enthusiast.

 The Chase Sapphire Reserve offers a $300 annual travel credit and a $100 Global Entry/TSA PreCheck fee reimbursement every four years.
 The annual travel credit benefit alone effectively brings the annual fee of the Sapphire Reserve down to $150, making it even lower than the Amex Gold.

 The Chase Sapphire Reserve offers 3X Ultimate Rewards points per dollar on travel and dining and 1X point on all other purchases.
-That means you’ll still earn more points at US restaurants, US supermarkets, and on airfare purchased directly from the airline with the Amex Gold card, but you’ll earn more on other travel purchases with the Sapphire Reserve.
+That means you’ll still earn more points at restaurants worldwide, US supermarkets, and on airfare purchased directly from the airline with the Amex Gold card, but you’ll earn more on other travel purchases with the Sapphire Reserve.

 Like the Sapphire Preferred, the Sapphire Reserve comes with great travel insurance.